• Dan Sloan

 Executive Director

-Dan founded PFFI in 2022 with the intention of developing public-facing community-stewarded food forests in underserved areas of urban Portland.
-He owns Oregon Food Forest LLC and is a permaculture designer and consultant (empowering homeowners to transition their lawns into abundant food-producing perennial ecosystems), fruit tree pruner, nut tree propagator, and advocate of urban foraging.
-He has a background in the bike industry as a shop owner for a decade and as a functional ceramicist.
+Dan works with Portland Placemaking Coalition and founded Portland Food Forest Initiative in 2022 with the mission of developing public-facing community-stewarded food forests in underserved areas of urban Portland and providing access to land-tending opportunities for people who don’t own land.
+He owns Oregon Food Forest LLC and is a permaculture designer and consultant (empowering homeowners to transition their lawns into abundant food-producing perennial ecosystems), fruit tree pruner, fruit and nut tree propagator, food forest educator, and advocate of urban foraging.
+Dan has spent the last 4 years visiting large-scale rural and urban agroforestry sites around the world researching applicable techniques that can be applied and adapted to the Pacific Northwest to reshape our urban food systems.

 • Kendall Jones